DIY Bottle Opener – Father’s Day Gift Idea

 Dad will love a DIY bottle opener for Father's Day!
 They are so simple and inexpensive to make using reclaimed wood!

 I’ve been having a blast sharing some Father’s Day gift ideas with you.
 We made these super simple DIY spice rubs that are sure to be a hit with BBQin’ Dads!
+I also shared unique Father’s Day gifts under $50 from Etsy.

-Today’s tutorial for these this DIY bottle opener uses my favorite material – reclaimed wood!
+Today’s tutorial for this DIY bottle opener uses my favorite material – reclaimed wood!
 We made two versions of this wall-mounted DIY bottle opener.

 One was made with pallet wood and the other was made with reclaimed cedar fence boards.
-Dads will love these rustic looking wooden bottle openers for Father’s Day.
+Dads will love these rustic-looking wooden bottle openers for Father’s Day.

 If you love DIY videos, be sure to subscribe to our YouTube channel!